-Aston Villa Women v Tottenham Hotspur Women
+Williams goal earns Spurs win at Villa

 Post update

-Goal!
-Aston Villa Women 1, Tottenham Hotspur Women 0.
-Remi Allen (Aston Villa Women) right footed shot from the centre of the box to the centre of the goal.
-Assisted by Alisha Lehmann.

-Foul by Jessica Naz (Tottenham Hotspur Women).
+Hand ball by Rachel Williams (Tottenham Hotspur Women).

-Ruesha Littlejohn (Aston Villa Women) wins a free kick in the attacking half.

 - Call of Duty or Battlefield with Bukayo Saka: The England star talks gaming on Press X to Continue